Welcome

 Trattoria Brutto

-In spite of Polpo’s immense popularity, Russell Norman proved he’s still a humble guy when he named his take on a Tuscan trattoria, in plain English, ‘ugly but good’.
+A Tuscan trattoria from the late Russell Norman, the pioneering restaurateur behind Polpo’s immense popularity.
+Trattoria Brutto takes its name from an old Italian saying: in plain English, ‘ugly but good’.
 Found in the heart of Clerkenwell, it’s a room of red-chequered tablecloths (and a divisive graphic mural) where the restaurateur’s ode to Florentine food includes t-bones steak, penne con vodka pasta, tagliatelle al ragu and a hearty rabbit pappardelle.
 Added bonus: The pastas are brought to your table with a separate bowl of freshly-shaved parmesan, so you can adjust the cheese levels to your liking.

 Le Café Du Marché

 A fixture since 1986, this timeless family-run restaurant has gone beyond in mission to be as elegantly French as possible.
 It’s concealed down a cobbled alleyway, vintage posters adorn the walls, the tables are candle-lit and the wine list fast tracks you to all the major regions.
-The handwritten food menu is rife with rich, bistro classics from our neighbours across the Channel; côte de boeuf with sauce béarnaise, cheese boards and ham terrine with foie gras, to give you a gist.
-It’s also one of the best restaurants in Clerkenwell for romance, not just for its Frenchness, but because musicians serenade you with live jazz while you dine.
+The handwritten food menu is rife with rich, bistro classics from our neighbours across the Channel; côte de boeuf with sauce béarnaise, cheese boards and ham terrine with foie gras, to give you the gist.
+It’s also one of the best restaurants in Clerkenwell for date night – not only for its Parisian charms, but because musicians serenade you with live jazz while you dine.

 Granger & Co.